JAVIERJM97/AI-Telecom-Companion/README.md

 2 - Move all files from the models folder to the main project directory.

-3 - Create a file named key.txt and add your OpenAI API key inside.
-Place this file in the main project directory.
+3 - Enter your OpenAI API key in the key.txt file.

 4 - Install the required libraries by running: pip install -r requirements.txt

 5 - Run the application by executing the following command in the terminal: python app.py

+6 - Open your browser, enter http://127.0.0.1:5000/ in the address bar, and enjoy the project.